frederikkemarin/BEND/docs/source/adding_embedders.rst

 BEND features Embedder classes for a variety of available DNA LMs.
 DNA LMs are very heterogenous in terms of their model loading and inference APIs.
 To add a new DNA LM to BEND, you need to implement a new Embedder class in  ``bend.utils.embedders.py`` that

-1. Inherits from the `Embedder` class in `bend.utils.embedders.BaseEmbedder`
+1. Inherits from the `Embedder` class in ``bend.utils.embedders.BaseEmbedder``
 2. Implements the `load_model` method
 3. Implements the `embed` method
+4. If necessary, add model source files to the ``bend.models`` directory.
+This is only necessary if the model implementation cannot be pip installed and imported as a python module directly.

 Implementing the ``load_model`` method